Cupping Therapy

 Tension, stress, and stagnation often settle beneath the surface of the body, where words and stretching alone cannot reach.

-Fire cupping therapy offers a time-honored way to gently draw out what feels stuck, restoring movement, warmth, and ease.
+Cupping therapy offers a time-honored way to gently draw out what feels stuck, restoring movement, warmth, and ease.
 Many people describe it as a deep exhale for the body, creating space where there was once tightness.

-Fire cupping therapy is a traditional technique used in Chinese medicine for over 2,000 years.
+Cupping therapy is a traditional technique used in Chinese medicine for over 2,000 years.
 Glass cups are briefly warmed with flame and then placed on the skin, creating a gentle vacuum as the air cools.

 This suction lifts the tissue, encourages Blood and Qi (vital energy) to circulate, and helps release stagnation from muscles and connective tissue.